 Accurate and effective spring design can only be accomplished in today's world using computer programs capable of running hundreds of simultaneous calculations.
 Following are just a few of the most basic formulas for getting a head start on compression spring design.
 Call us for design assistance.
-We can run a thorough analysis and assist you in designing the best spring for your application.
+We can run a thorough analysis and assist you in designing the best spring for your application or download our ebook to get started.

 Calculate a spring constant from the spring's geometry and shear modulus.